 - First established in 1952, the Certificate of Clinical Competence is nationally recognized by state licensure boards, employers, and consumers.

-- The audiologists who maintain their certification have committed to ongoing continuing education and strong professional ethics.
+- The audiologists who maintain their certification have committed to ongoing continuing education (CE) and strong professional ethics.

 - ASHA certification allows audiologists to easily transfer their licensure from one state to another.

 ASHA is a leader in establishing and enforcing ethical standards for the professions.

-- The ASHA Board of Ethics adjudicates an average of five audiology complaints per year, leading to public sanctions, such as suspension, revocation, or censure, or a private sanction of reprimand.
+- The ASHA Board of Ethics adjudicates an average of two audiology complaints per year that can lead to public sanctions, such as suspension, revocation, or censure, or a private sanction of reprimand.

-- The 16-member Board comprises at least six audiologists, six speech-language pathologists, and one public member.
+- The 16-member Board comprises at least five audiologists, five speech-language pathologists, and one public member.
 Four of the 16 Board members serve on the Ethics Education Subcommittee during the last year of their term.

 The Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) is committed to high academic standards for audiology training programs.

 - To be CAA accredited, programs must agree to meet current academic and clinical standards and agree to be monitored and evaluated through periodic site visits.

-- The CAA accreditation site visitor pool includes 30 audiologists (12 academics and 18 practitioners).
+- The CAA accreditation site visitor pool includes approximately 25 audiologists.

-- CAA is the only accrediting agency for graduate education programs in audiology that is recognized by the U.S. Secretary of Education (since 1967).
+- The CAA is the only accrediting agency for graduate education programs in audiology that is recognized by the U.S. Secretary of Education (since 1967).

-- Since 1964, CAA has been continuously recognized as an accrediting agency for graduate education programs in audiology by the Council for Higher Education Accreditation (CHEA) and its predecessors.
+- Since 1964, the CAA has been continuously recognized as an accrediting agency for graduate education programs in audiology by the Council for Higher Education Accreditation (CHEA) and its predecessors.

 ASHA helps audiologists enhance their professional practice through high quality professional consultation and professional development.

-- Over 8,000 audiologists contact ASHA each year with questions related to professional ethics, scope of practice, practice management, patient education, and advocacy.
+- More than 8,000 audiologists contact ASHA each year with questions related to professional ethics, scope of practice, practice management, patient education, and advocacy.

-- The ASHA National Office has a staff of 275, including 10 ASHA-certified audiologists.
+- The ASHA National Office has a staff of 277, including nine ASHA-certified audiologists.

-- Of the 162,000 calls and e-mails ASHA received last year, 8,100 were audiology related.
-That is 675 calls and e-mails each month from professionals and consumers.
+- Of the 165,000 calls and e-mails ASHA received last year, 8,300 were audiology related.
+That is an average of 700 calls and e-mails each month from professionals and consumers.